janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ## Usage ##

 ### Crontab ###
-Automate the running of the Twitter mining Python script by creating a cronjob in the Raspberry Pi terminal.
+Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.

-Enter the crontab editor
+Enter into the cron editor by entering the following BASH command:
 `pi@raspberrypi:~ $ crontab -e`

-Formatting the crontab job
+Format the cron job with the following cron expression:
 `*/10 07-23 * * * cd /home/pi/Sync/twitter && /usr/bin/python3.7 collect_tweets_master.py`
 * `*/10 07-23 * * *`: executing every 10 mins from 7 am to midnight [minute hour day(month) month day(week)]
 * `cd /home/pi/Sync/twitter`: changing directory to the folder that contains the python file